A homeowners guide to making a flood insurance claim

 If your home has been flooded, this guide will explain what you can expect to happen and the options you face.

-The guide is very detailed, you are welcome to download and save a PDF version to refer back to as your claim progresses:
+The homeowners flood insurance guide is very detailed, you are welcome to download and save the PDF document to refer to as your claim progresses:

 Step 1.
 Notify the insurance company.